Best Price Guarantee

 The main difference between the two products is how long they last.
 Short-term disability insurance lasts for a shorter period of time, usually starting at a few months and no longer than a year.
 Your long-term disability insurance will not begin until any short-term disability benefits have been exhausted.
 Long-term disability insurance, on the other hand, can last until your retirement.

-Private Short-term disability insurance policies are available, but short-term disability insurance is usually only cost effect through an employer.
+Private short-term policies are available, but short-term disability insurance is usually only cost effective through an employer.
 Long-term disability plans are typically bought through a broker.